 The program caps out-of-state tuition at 150% of the in-state tuition rate at member state institutions.
 WICHE member states include Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, and Wyoming.
 More than 40,000 students participated in the Western Undergraduate Exchange through WICHE during the 2017-2018 school year, which saved students more than $365 million on out-of-state tuition.

 WICHE also runs the Internet Course Exchange, which helps students access online courses offered by western colleges and universities.
 Students enrolled in Hawaii community college online classes may use the exchange to take courses at other western community colleges.

 Best Online Colleges in Hawaii

-Below, you will find our rankings of the best online four-year programs in Hawaii.
-Our profiles look at how schools approach online education and then list out their services for distance students and their popular, fully online degrees.
-After reviewing the best online schools in Hawaii, explore our state resources, like a database of every college and university in Hawaii or our index of popular in-state scholarships.
+See below for our rankings of the best online four-year programs in Hawaii.
+Our profiles look at how schools approach online education and list both their services for distance students and their popular, fully online degrees.
+After reviewing the best online schools in Hawaii, explore our state resources, such as a database of every college and university in Hawaii or our index of popular in-state scholarships.